 Frequently, the patient will wake up from the anesthesia with severe discomfort and cravings, as well as physiological instability.
 Rapid drug detox programs alone are not conducive to long-term recovery.
 Detoxification does not treat drug dependence, but is just a preliminary and necessary step before treatment can begin.
 The American Society of Addiction Medicine does not consider traditional detoxification or UROD as a sole method for the treatment of drug dependence.

-Opiate dependence and detox can be physically and emotionally distressing.
-Detox is recommended to handle opiate withdrawal symptoms, followed by opiate addiction treatment.
-As stated above, detox alone does not address the issues underlying addictive behavior.
-Opiate addiction treatment is necessary to help combat relapse.
-Drug rehab is the process that follows detoxification.
-Call us today at 800-993-3869 and eliminate opiate abuse from your life!
-Recovery Connection addiction specialists are available to answer your phone call 24 hours a day, 7 days a week for your convenience.
+Call us today at 800-993-3869 and eliminate opiate abuse from your life.
+Recovery Connection addiction specialists are available to answer your phone call 24 hours a day, 7 days a week

 24/7 all conversations are confidential